HACK-BLOSSOM/DIY-Feminist-Cybersecurity/_posts/2015-01-02-anonymity.md

 Browser extensions are no-cost software you can install in your browser to customize your browsing experience.
 Listed below are extensions that help make your internet browsing safer from governments, corporations, or hackers snooping on your activity.
 If you don’t feel like reading, just follow the download links and install the extensions; your browser will end-up very secure!
 However, we recommend at least reading about each extension before you install.

 It’s also worth pointing out that of the popular internet browsers (Chrome, Firefox, Safari, Internet Explorer), the only browser not developed by a for-profit corporation is Firefox.
-The developers of Firefox, Mozilla, have a long history of protecting users rights and are very active in fighting for a free and open internet.
+The developers of Firefox, <a href="https://www.mozilla.org/en-US/">Mozilla</a>, have a long history of protecting users rights and are very active in fighting for a free and open internet.
 With the other browsers, your activity is frequently tracked by the company that owns the browser, so this guide strongly recommends using Firefox as your main computer browser.
+Make sure to check out our section on <a href="#mobilebrowsing">mobile browsing</a> if you're interested in securing your mobile activity too.

 <div class="recommend">
 <h5 class="text-white"><strong>Privacy Badger</strong></h5>